Huo Yi: Service in the South

 Formerly, Huo Yi was a subordinate of Yan Yu (閻宇), born from the same Nan commandery as him.
 As Yan Yu succeeded Zhang Biao as Area Commander of Laixiang (庲降都督).
 To help him, Huo Yi served under him as his deputy.
 As his assistant, Huo Yi demonstrated exceptional aptitude therefore he would succeed Yan Yu as General Who Stabilises the South (安南將軍).

 In 257, Yan Yu led troops to assist Shi Ji in case of internal problem in Wu.
 The following year, Yan Yu was reassigned as Area Commander of Badong (巴東都督) near the Wu–Shu border.
-Although not recorded to have succeeded or appointed by the Shu Han court as Area Commander of Laixiang (庲降都督).
-Huo Yi was the highest authority in the region.
+Although not recorded to have succeeded or appointed by the Shu Han court as Area Commander of Laixiang (庲降都督), Huo Yi was the highest authority in the region.
 During his tenure, Huo Yi worked to pacify foreign customs, promoted fair legislation and educated the common people.
-Under his rule, minor and severe offenses were resolved with according sanctions, the foreigners and Han citizens safe from danger.
+Under his rule, minor and severe offenses were resolved with appropriate sanctions, the foreigners and Han citizens safe from danger.

 At the end of the year 263, the state of Cao Wei launched a campaign against Shu.
 Huo Yi recently promoted as General Who Stabilises the South (安南將軍) along with the Commander (領軍) of the Badong Commandery (巴東郡) Luo Xian managed to keep their respective regions secure during those turbulent times and led their officials to yield when they learned that Liu Shan surrendered.
 Due to their reasonable conduct, both of them remained in their previous positions and received gifts and high praises from the capital.

 Previously, when he received news of the invasion, Huo Yi wanted to lead troops from Nanzhong to assist in the defence of the Shu capital Chengdu, but as Liu Shan already decided the arrangements for the defence of the city, he rejected Huo Yi's offer.
 Thereafter, as Chengdu could not be defended, Liu Shan surrendered to the Wei general Deng Ai, bringing an end to the Shu regime.
 When he learned of the fall of Shu, Huo Yi wore mourning garments and lamented greatly for three days, after which his subordinates urged him to follow in his lord's footsteps by surrendering to Wei as well.
 Huo Yi refused to surrender and stated that he would fight to the death unless he was assured that Liu Shan was safe and was treated well after submitting to Wei.

 To his subordinates, he said :“Now that the situation reached such a critical point.
 And that we don't know for certain if our ruler is safe or in danger, we cannot be nonchalant in our actions.
 If our ruler finds an agreement with Wei to reach peace and is treated with respect then we would keep our territory safe and surrender at the right time.
 However, if our ruler risk danger and is treated with contempt then to the death I would resist them.
 In that case, all there would be to discuss would be the preparation to make!”